GabeConcepcion/GabeConcepcion/README.md

 ### Software Engineering Graduate | Aspiring Cybersecurity Professional

 I am a **2026 WGU Software Engineering graduate** combining a solid foundation in core IT operations, troubleshooting, and cloud infrastructure with hands-on experience in security analytics.
-I am actively seeking entry-level opportunities in **IT Support, Help Desk Tier 2, Systems Administration, and Junior SOC Operations** where I can leverage my diverse technical toolkit to support users and protect company assets.
+I am actively seeking opportunities in **IT Support, Systems Administration, and SOC Operations** where I can leverage my diverse technical toolkit to support users and protect company assets.

 ---